micahhsu/micahhsu.github.io/content/authors/admin/_index.md

 ## About Me

-Hi!
-My name is Micah Hsu, and I am a 17-year-old junior mechanical engineering student at UC Berkeley.
-Check out my portfolio and my resume on this website!
-This website is still a massive WIP, and I'm still in the process of adding projects and updating the site format.
-Feel free to check back soon to see more.
+Hello!
+My name is Micah Hsu, and I'm a 17-year-old junior mechanical engineering student at UC Berkeley.
+Check out my portfolio and my resume on this website.
+This website is still a work in progress, and I'm still in the process of adding projects.
+Feel free to check back soon to see more!